 Have a look at this screenshot to see how it might look on the server with the tabs activated:

 For those of you in this position, I have a workaround which I hope you’ll enjoy.

 If you are sharing content through Tableau Server or Online, you’re somewhat stuck with the default navigation.
 But if you are embedding the content within a portal or a web application, there’s a simple trick to hide it.

-The Elegant Way: Embedded Analytics
+Adding a Filter to Tableau Dashboard the Elegant Way: Embedded Analytics

 Portals: more than Tableau

 Before we dig into the actual problem, let’s take a second and talk about web portals.